iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 # DVC-File Format

-When you add a file or a stage to your pipeline, DVC creates a special `.dvc` file that contains all the needed information to track your data.
-The file itself is in a simple YAML format and could be easily written or altered (after being created by `dvc run` or `dvc add`) by hand.
+When you add a file (with `dvc add`) or a stage (with `dvc run`) to the [pipeline](https://dvc.org/doc/get-started/pipeline), DVC creates a special `.dvc` file that contains all the needed information to track your data.
+The file itself is in a simple YAML format and could be easily written or altered manually.

 Check the [Syntax Highlighting](/doc/user-guide/plugins) to enable the highlighting for your editor.